Learning, Living, and Teaching Bodhicitta

 Je Tsongkhapa’s Contribution to Spreading Compassion in the World

 Bhiksuni Thubten Chodron was invited to speak at The International Conference on the Life, Thought, and Legacy of Tsongkhapa held at Ganden Monastery in Mungdod from December 18 to 23, 2019 to commemorate the 600th Anniversary of Je Tsongkhapa’s parinirvana.
-She shares her presentation given as part of a panel on Tsongkhapa’s contributions to lamrim, lojong, and compassion training, revised for print in the RDTS Magazine, where this talk was published.
+Her presentation—part of a panel on Tsongkhapa’s contributions to lamrim, lojong, and compassion training—has been published in Tsongkhapa: The Legacy of Tibet's Great Philosopher-Saint, a collection of highlights from the conference.

 As a Buddhist nun who teaches in the West and in the East (Taiwan, Southeast Asia, and Indonesia), I often share the Buddhadharma with audiences from diverse walks of life who did not grow up as Tibetan Buddhists but came to it as teenagers or adults.
 Due to their social, cultural, and educational backgrounds, they carry certain preconceptions with them about the meaning of compassion and altruism that can become obstacles in their Dharma practice.
 Here I would like to share how, through the example of his life and teachings, Je Rinpoche can help Westerners and non-Tibetans to cultivate genuine compassion for the benefit of others and themselves.